8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 These days San Gervasio is part of the Cozumel Parks system and is a popular tourist destination.
 Unfortunately, I haven’t had the chance to visit this site myself, but I’m curious to see it in person!
 I always enjoy learning about the history of any destination I visit, and this site seems particularly intriguing.
 I have so many questions… Why did they choose this location for their temple?
 How did all of the Mayan women know about it?
 And how did they even get there?!
 I’m sure a visit to the park would answer all of these questions.

-Explore San Miguel de Cozumel
+Explore San Miguel de Cozumel, Mexico

 If you find yourself needing a break from beach-related things to do in Cozumel, why not explore the island’s only town, San Miguel de Cozumel?!